 - Required textbooks (available at the College Bookstore)

-- FOR NURSE AIDE LEVEL I and NURSE AIDE REFRESHER CLASSES ONLY: Students will register for the State Exam through an account set up by the Training Program Provider.
-Students will be sent an email notifying them as to when to register for the exam.
+- FOR NURSE AIDE LEVEL I and NURSE AIDE REFRESHER CLASSES ONLY: Students will register for the NC Nurse Aide I State Exam via computer.
+All students wishing to take Nurse Aide 1 state exam will sign up with Credentia, https://Credentia.com/test-takers/ncna.
+Student accounts will be set up with CNA 365.
 All students are required to have a valid email address.
-Cost of State testing ($101).
+Students are to use their Wilson Community College email address provided to them at registration.
+Cost of State testing ($140).

-- Immunizations, to be completed within two weeks of the start of class, are listed on program application.
+- Immunizations, to be completed within first week of the start of class, are listed on program application.
+COVID vaccinations may be required per Clinical site requirements.

-- Criminal background and drug screening ($35 – $90 depending on clinical site requirements) must be completed within two weeks after the start of class.
+- Criminal background and drug screening (approximately $90 depending on clinical site requirements) must be completed within two weeks after the start of class.
+Dates and information regarding this will be located in the class syllabus that is received by each student during first class session.

 Nurse Aide Level I

 Prepares students to perform basic nursing skills for patients or residents in a health care related setting.
-Course includes class, laboratory, and clinical learning experiences.
+Course includes lecture/class, laboratory, and clinical learning experiences.
 Upon successful completion of the course and the state-administered skills evaluation, the student will be eligible for listing with the Division of Health Service Regulations on the Nurse Aide Level I Registry in North Carolina as a Nurse Aide Level I. The Nurse Aide will always work under the supervision and direction of a licensed nurse.
-Initial listing with the Division of Health Service Regulations will be in effect for two years following the skills evaluation.
-Schedule may vary to meet certification requirements.
-Once accepted into the program and classes have begun, students will have ten (10) days to obtain the Medical Manager package with Castle Branch, using the link https://www.castlebranch.com/ and the package code WK69im.
-Castle Branch is the only company Wilson Community College will accept.
-Cost of this is $35.00.
+Initial listing with the Division of Health Service Regulations will be in effect for two years following the written skills evaluation.
+Upon successful completion of Nurse Aide I, students will be eligible to take the state test.
+Cost is $140.00.
+Once accepted into the program and classes have begun, students will have two weeks to obtain drug and criminal background package using the link https://portal.castlebranch.com/ND92 and the package code WK69bgdt.
+Castle Branch is the only company Wilson Community College will accept drug and criminal information from.
+Information for Castle Branch is given to the student during the first class session in the class syllabus.
+Cost of this is $90.00.
 The application for CastleBranch.com will be given to students when they meet the requirements for registration.
 Uniforms are required for clinical rotations.
 NAI students are required to provide a current e-mail address during registration.
-Cost of this exam is $101.
-Required text, NC Nurse Aide I. Approximately $68.
+Cost of this exam is $140.
+Required text, NC Nurse Aide I. Approximately $70.00, available at the Wilson Community College Bookstore.
+Uniforms are required starting on day one of class and to be worn each session in class/lecture, lab, and clinicals.
+Uniforms to be worn are navy blue scrub top and pants along with white socks and white leather shoes.
+Also, an Analog watch (watch with second hand) is required.

-Requirements: Submit application with immunizations attached (copies only); submit a copy of High School Diploma or equivalent; submit a copy of your N.C.
-Picture ID; provide a valid e-mail address.
+Requirements: Submit application with immunizations attached (copies only); submit a copy of High School Diploma or equivalent; submit a copy of your unexpired N.C.
+Picture ID; non-laminated Social Security card that is signed; provide a valid e-mail address.

 Nurse Aide Level II

-This 170-hour course prepares the Nurse Aide Level I to perform more complex skills in the health care setting.
+This 160-hour course prepares the Nurse Aide Level I to perform more complex skills in the health care setting.

 Pharmacy Technician Training

-This 92-hour course prepares students to work in a pharmacy to assist with day-to-day activities under the supervision of a registered pharmacist.
+This 96-hour course prepares students to work in a pharmacy to assist with day-to-day activities under the supervision of a registered pharmacist.
 At registration, students must provide a copy of high school diploma or equivalent.
-Upon successful course completion, students are eligible to take the National Certification Exam through PTCB.org (approx. $125).
-Required textbook, approximately $100.00.
-(9.2 CEU includes 2.0 CEU of Law)
+Required textbooks (2), approximately $125.00. (.6 CEU includes 2.0 CEU of Law)

 Phlebotomy Training and Clinical Education

-This 155-hour course prepares students to draw blood specimens from patients for testing and analyzing.
+This 168-hour course prepares students to draw blood specimens from patients for testing and analyzing.
 A phlebotomy trainee maintains equipment used in obtaining blood specimens, masters the use of appropriate communication skills when working with patients, selection of venipuncture sites, care of blood specimen, entry of the testing process into the computer, as well as clerical duties associated with record keeping of the blood tests.
-Each student must complete 100 successful venipunctures.
-Students are required to complete venipunctures on each other under direct supervision of the instructor.
-There will be weekend hours involved to complete the clinical requirements; clinical hour schedules vary as approved by the clinical site.
-Textbook required, The Phlebotomy Workbook.
+Each student must complete 100 successful venipunctures and 40 hours of clinical in the lab in order to successfully complete this course.
+Clinical hours are during the day time hours for 40 hours in a Clinical Lab, M-F 8:am-5:00 pm.
+There may be weekend hours involved to complete the clinical requirements; clinical hour schedules vary as approved by the clinical site.
+CPR book and Textbook required, The Phlebotomy Workbook (approximately $80.00).
 Uniforms required for clinical rotation.
 Once accepted into the program and classes have begun, students will have ten (10) days to submit the required criminal background check and drug screening.
-These are done through CastleBranch.com, at a cost of $90.00, and they are the only company Wilson Community College will accept.
+These are done through CastleBranch.com, at a cost of $90.00, and this is the only company Wilson Community College will accept.
 The application for CastleBranch.com will be given to students when they meet the requirements for registration.
-Required text, approximately $70.
-(15.5 CEU)
+Phlebotomy textbook required.
+(16.0 CEU)